Loading...

 Use Whole Eggs

-Opt for whole eggs instead of just egg whites, as the fat in the yolk can help slow down the absorption of glucose.
+Instead of using just egg whites, use whole eggs.
+The fat in the yolk can help moderate the absorption of carbohydrates.

 Add a lean protein like turkey or chicken breast to your omelet.
-Protein can help keep your blood sugar levels steady.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated